-If you’ve got a mind like me, you’ll probably want to go to Berlin because of its history associated with the World Wars.
+For travellers who are interested in history and culture then Berlin is a great city to visit.
 Of course, there are many places that have both great history and culture but for me, Berlin is on a new level.
 As someone who studies History and Politics at University, it is easy to see why Berlin is one of my favourite cities.
 Historically, one of the most interesting things in Berlin for me was visiting Sachsenhausen concentration camp.
-Whilst here, you can take a tour around the camp and experience first hand the horrors people had to endure should they be unfortunate enough to become imprisoned here.
-Although not a explicitly a death camp, many people still died here.
+Whilst here, you can take a tour around the camp and experience first-hand the horrors people had to endure if they were unfortunate enough to become imprisoned here.
 The camp itself is designed in an arc so that a soldier in a tower at the front of the camp, armed with a machine gun, can shoot almost anywhere in the complex.
-The tale that shocked me the most personally was that prisoners would receive a severe beating for wearing incorrect uniform, and a common “trick” from the guards would be to take off a prisoner’s hat and throw it onto the gravel border.
+Personally, the tale that shocked me the most was that prisoners would receive a severe beating for wearing the incorrect uniform, and a common “trick” from the guards would be to take off a prisoner’s hat and throw it onto the gravel border.
 If you didn’t retrieve your hat, you’d receive the beating.
-If you entered the gravel border, you’d be shot on the grounds of trying to escape.
-There were many other brutalities committed within the camp, such as suspending prisoners from bindings around their wrists, and experiments using mustard gas were trialled on prisoners.
+However, if you entered the gravel border, you’d be on the grounds of trying to escape.
+There were many other brutalities committed within the camp, such as suspending prisoners from bindings around their wrists, and experiments using mustard gas were trialed on prisoners.

 Another fun and interesting activity that I would recommend doing is visiting the DDR museum.
 In fact, I enjoyed it so much I visited it twice.
 If you want to get a true experience of what life was like in East Germany, I recommend visiting the DDR museum.
 The museum is dedicated to the GDR and is very interactive.
-It gives you an insight into so many different aspects, such as, housing, fashion and industry.
-A particular highlight was being able to virtually drive the Trabant – the most famous car in the GDR.
+It gives you an insight into so many various aspects, such as, housing, fashion, and industry.
+A highlight was being able to virtually drive the Trabant – the most famous car in the GDR.

 Whilst in Berlin I was lucky enough to watch the 2014 World Cup Final which Germany won.
-The fanzone was absolutely packed and the atmosphere immense.
+The fan zone was absolutely packed and the atmosphere immense.
 This is one of the best experiences of Berlin as it was so different to anything that I have ever been a part of.
 It’s not every day you get to watch a country win the World Cup in their own capital city.

-After visiting Berlin numerous times the Olympic Stadium never fails to disappoint.
+After visiting Berlin a couple of times the Olympic Stadium never fails to disappoint.
 The mega structure built by the Nazis for the 1936 Olympic Games is now used as a football stadium by Hertha Berlin.
-The stadium is used to host over 100,000 people but has been modified and reduced to around 70,000.
-The stadium’s impressive modification allows the structure of the old stadium to be mixed with a modern look.
+The stadium used to host over 100,000 people but has been modified and reduced to around 70,000.
+The impressive modification allows the structure of the old venue to be mixed with a modern look.
 The entry fee was around 10 euros as we were students.

-Obviously, if you are visiting Berlin you have to visit the Brandenburg Gate.
+Inevitably, if you are visiting Berlin you will end up visiting the Brandenburg Gate.
 One of the most famous landmarks in Europe, it is a must see!
-Although the area is usually packed it’s definitely worth getting a snap.
-There are also numerous other monuments, such as the soviet war memorial and the huge Angel of Germany, both situated on the road to the Brandenburg Gate.
+Although the area is usually packed it’s worth getting a snap.
+There are also numerous other monuments, such as the Soviet War Memorial and the huge Angel of Germany, both situated on the road to the Brandenburg Gate.
 In this area, there are quite a few attractions for travellers to visit.
 However, be careful about stopping to eat in this area if you are on a budget!